notTypecast/quadrotor/README.md

-# Combining a dynamic model with a learned model for Quadrotor control
+# HMPC Method
+Implementation of the HMPC (Hybrid MPC) method.
+A multi-layer perceptron is used to supplement a dynamic model of a system, enabling the resulting _hybrid model_ to learn via a online appoach and correct model uncertainties.

-This repository implements the following:
+Specifically, this repository implements the following:
 * A simulator for a planar quadrotor system.
-The simulation only includes gravity, as well as two forces acting on the PQ, one on each rotor, perpendicular to the length of the PQ.
+The planar quadrotor (or 2D quadrotor) is a simplification of the quadrotor system for two dimensions.
+The simulation only includes gravity, as well as two forces acting on the PQ, one on each rotor, in the direction of the first normal of the PQ.
 * A simulator for a quadrotor system.
 Similarly, the simulator includes gravity, as well as the four rotor speeds.
 The forces and torques are calculated by multiplying specific constants $K_f$ and $K_t$ with the rotor speeds.
 * An optimizer, utlizing the CEM algorithm to control the PQ and lead it to a specified position.
 This is implemented for the planar quadrotor only.
 * An optimizer, utilizing numerical optimization using CasADi to control the quadrotor and lead it to a specified position.
 This is implemented for both the 2D and the 3D quadrotors.
 * A symbolic neural network, created using CasADi.

-# Planar Quadrotor
+## Planar Quadrotor
-## Simulation
+### Simulation
-### Simulator
+#### Simulator
-The planar quadrotor simulator is located at `src/sim/PlanarQuadrotor.hpp`.
+The planar quadrotor simulator is implemented in `src/sim/PlanarQuadrotor.hpp`.
 The `PlanarQuadrotor` class initializes a new PQ with the given mass, moment of inertia and length.
 The PQ's initial position is $(0, 0)$.

 Using the `update` method, the system is integrated for a given time step, using the provided controls (forces for each rotor).
 The controls are considered constant for that time step.